juremaj/track2p/README.md

 pip install -e .
 ```

-### Platform specific installation issues/requirements:
-**MacOS**: You might need to have xcode enabled during installation.
-If you run into `xcrun: error: invalid active developer path .../.../... , missing xcrun at .../.../... ` then enable xcode by running: `xcode-select --install`

-**Linux Ubuntu**: Everything works well.

-**Windows**: (not tested yet)

 # Usage

-## Simple usage

-The current version (v1.0.0) is not extremely user friendly, but this will be improved soon.
-It is recommended to run through `run_track2p.py`
+The current version (0.2.1) is not extremely user friendly, but this will be improved soon.
+It is recommended to run through `run_track2p.py`, which should be modified manually (see below).
+After correctly configuring, simply run:

-### Recommended: Run via script
-This is fairly simple, everything is handled by the `run_track2p.py` script in the root of the directory.
-All that needs to be done is to set the paths to all the suite2p folders used for cell tracking by editing the script.
-The output directory to save the figures and results of tracking should also be defined there.
-Additional parameters can also be specified by overwriting the defaults (for basic documentation see `track2p/ops/default.py`, more documentation will be added soon).

-After defining the paramters just open a terminal and run:
 ```
 conda activate track2p
 python -m run_track2p
 ```

 This should start printing out the progress and will tell you once the algorithm is finished :)

+## Setting up `run_track2p.py`

+`run_track2p.py` script in the root of the directory and specifies:

+- `track_ops.all_ds_path`: list of paths to datasets containing a `suite2p` folder
+- `track_ops.save_path`: where the outputs will be saved (a `track2p` folder will be generated here)
+- `track_ops.---`: `---` being different parameter names overwriting the defaults (for basic documentation see comments in `track2p/ops/default.py`, more documentation will be added soon).

 ## Changing algorithm parameters